mmaxtaylor2/volatility-options-surface/README.md

 ## Scope Note

-This project is designed for analytical and portfolio demonstration purposes and does not represent a trading system or investment recommendation.
+This project is intended for analytical demonstration and portfolio use and is not a live trading or investment system.